by Erin Marissa Russell

 Although their names are similar, there are plenty of ways you can tell black locust trees and honey locust trees apart.
 Here are the signs to look for when you need to differentiate these trees.

-- Bark and Thorns: The black locust tree has bark of a dark color with a pattern of furrows that look like rope that’s intertwined.
-Honey locust trees, on the other hand, can have brown or gray bark, and you’ll see clusters of red-brown thorns among the branches or single thorns lining each stem.
-The thorns have a three-pointed shape, but if they form spines on the honey locust tree’s trunk, there may be more than three points.
+- Bark and Thorns: The black locust bark has a dark color with a pattern of furrows that looks like rope that’s intertwined.
+Honey locust trees, on the other hand, can have dark brown or dark gray bark.
+Both varieties of locust trees have sharp thorns.
+The honey locust has clusters of red-brown thorns among the branches or single thorns lining each stem.
+The thorns have a three-pointed shape, but if they form sharp spines on the honey locust tree’s trunk, there may be more than three points.
 While black locust trees may also display thorns, the thorns will be limited to the base of the trunk, while the thorns of the honey locust appear all over the tree.

 - Flowers: Both varieties of tree flower at the same time, so if the flowers are visible, you can use them to identify the type of tree.
-Black locust trees have blossoms that are small and white, forming clusters between four inches and eight inches long.
-One variety of black locust tree, the Purple Robe Black Locust, has pinkish purple blossoms.
+Black locust trees have small, white flowers, forming clusters between four inches and eight inches long.
+One variety of black locust tree, the Purple Robe Black Locust, has pinkish purple flowers.
 The blooms of honey locust trees are greenish yellow and stop at two inches long.

 - Leaves: Although leaves from both black locust trees and honey locust trees are long compound leaves with central stems, the leaves of black locust trees are simple compound leaves, while the honey locust tree has contrasting bipinnate compound leaves.
 You can tell when a tree’s leaves are the bipinnate compound variety because the entire leaf shape is divided into individual leaflets, each of which is again divided into its own individual leaflets.
 Simple compound leaves are divided only once into individual leaflets.
 Bipinnate compound leaves also have side stems coming off of the central stem, which simple compound leaves do not have.

 The new leaves of the honey locust tree will emerge earlier in the season than those of the black locust tree.
 The color of the leaves is another way you can identify each tree.
-The black locust tree has bluish green leaves that turn to yellowish green in fall, while honey locust trees are a vivid green in the summer and become completely yellow in the fall.
+The black locust leaves are bluish green in the summer and turn yellowish green in fall.
+The honey locust trees are a vivid green color in the summer and become completely bright yellow in the fall.

 - Shape: The trunk of a black locust tree grows straight, with the separate branches and stems coming off the trunk in a zig-zag formation.
 Honey locust trees have a short or arched main trunk shape, and the branches and stems grow off it in zig-zag formation like that of the black locust tree.
 So although the growth patterns are similar, if the trunk of a tree you are working to identify is arched, that tree must be a honey locust tree.
-And while the spread of a black locust tree hits its maximum between 20 and 35 feet, honey locust trees can have a spread that reaches 60 to 80 feet.
+And while the black locust spreads a maximum of between 20 and 35 feet, honey locust trees can have a spread that reaches 60 to 80 feet.

 Honey Locust Versus Black Locust Trees: Similarities

 - Both the black locust tree and the honey locust tree are native to parts of the United States of America.
-You’ll find both types of trees spread throughout the continental United States, with the exception of the states of Oregon and Washington, which only have black locust trees.
+You’ll find both types of trees spread throughout North America, with the exception of the states of Oregon and Washington, which only have black locust trees.

 - Both black locust and honey locust trees are locust trees that come from the pea family, Fabaceae.

-- Between the middle of spring to the end of spring, both the black locust and honey locust tree will be in bloom.
+- Between the middle of spring to late spring, both species of locust trees will be in bloom.

 - Both black locusts and honey locusts can be either trees or shrubs.